danstocker/lightstore-cli/README.md

 The LightStore CLI gives you a prompt-based interface where you can run JavaScript expressions as it were a Node prompt.
 Alternatively, you can specify a file name and expression up front, and have only that ran by the LightStore engine.

-LightStore gives you the following globals (apart from the common JS and Node globals):
+LightStore gives you the following globals (apart from the regular JS and Node globals):

 - `ls`: Reference to the query API.
 Instance of `lightstore.PersistedTree`, which inherits from [`sntls.Tree`](http://danstocker.github.io/sntls/sntls.Tree.html).
 - `open()`: Opens a datastore file for read/write.
 You can check the current file name via `ls.file`.